jdelaporte/vault-demo/dynamic_db.md

 Configure a postgresql secrets engine.
 This step also verifies the connection.
-If your Vault cluster cannot reach your postgresql server, it will fail.
+* If your Vault cluster cannot reach your postgresql server, it will fail.
-If the user (`db_admin_vault`) cannot authenticate or is not authorized on the database (`demoapp`), this will fail.
+* If the user (`db_admin_vault`) cannot authenticate to the db cluster or is not authorized on the database (`demoapp`), this will fail.
-If your database (example here: `demoapp`) doesn't exist, it will fail.
+* If your database (example here: `demoapp`) doesn't exist, it will fail.

-You will need to remember the secrets engine path endpoint for the later steps (`postgresql` in this example)
+You will need to remember the secrets engine path endpoint for the later steps (`postgresql` in this example).
+After rotating root password, leave out the `password` parameter.
 ```
+export POSTGRES_URL=127.0.0.1:5432
 vault write database/config/postgresql \
       plugin_name=postgresql-database-plugin \
       allowed_roles=readonly,pg_readwrite \
       connection_url="postgresql://{{username}}:{{password}}@$POSTGRES_URL/demoapp?sslmode=disable" \
       username=db_admin_vault \
-      password=insecure_password   <------ After rotating root pass, leave out this param
+      password=insecure_password
 ```

 ## Create a Read Only Database User Role